AlestaWasTaken/AlestaWasTaken/README.md

-- 👋 Hi, I’m @AlestaWasTaken
+- 👋 Hi, I’m Alesta a.k.a Umut
 - 👀 I’m interested in Playing video games,reading books and im currently writing a horror book!.
 - 🌱 I’m currently learning C# and HTML
 - 📫 How to reach me = You can reach me from my mail and my Discord